AndreaPazienza/SE2-students_and_companies/README.md

-# Student&Companies
+# Students&Companies

-This repository contains the Requirements and Analysis Specification Document (RASD) and the Design Document (DD) for the Student&Companies application, developed as part of the Software Engineering 2 course at Politecnico di Milano.
+This repository contains the Requirements and Analysis Specification Document (RASD) and the Design Document (DD) for the Students&Companies application, developed as part of the Software Engineering 2 course at Politecnico di Milano.
 The repository includes the project requirements and design documentation.

 ---